russel2512/Net_monitor/README.md

 - If the Ethernet cable becomes unplugged, both the external and internal green LEDs will turn off and the external red LED will turn on.

-- The program will check the URL every 2 minutes and if there is an outage, it will check every 30 seconds.
+- The program will check the URL every 2 minutes and if there is an outage, it will check every 30 seconds to determine if the outage has cleared.

 - All information will be displayed on the serial port.

-- Program start time, up time and outage time MQTT messages will be published to a broker. **Note –** *outage time can not be sent until the network is back up.*
+- Program start time, up time and outage time will be published as MQTT messages to a broker. **Note –** *outage time can not be sent until the network is back up.*

-  - Optional – logging of program start time, up time and outage time.
+- Use a Raspberry Pi for the MQTT broker.
+Use Node Red for data presentation and logging of program start time, up time and outage time. **Note –** *a broker must be available to the program to publish MQTT messages.
+If one isn't available, remark all publish calls in the program.*

 **Circuit diagram**